FadedCantCode/Fabrica-RUNE/docs/roadmap.md

 prose" as the leading explanation for `structured_output`'s effect, ahead of any step-identity-specific theory, when designing the next fix attempt.

+### Fix attempt 3: format-distance-aware constraint amplification (2026-06-18)

+Unlike the first two attempts, this one was written only after two independent confirmed experiments existed (`coder_structured.rune`, `format_distance_test.rune`), not in response to a single result. `FORMAT_ANCHORING_CONSTRAINTS` changed from a flat per-constraint suppression factor to a step-aware dict: `structured_output` now leaves prose-natural steps (`search`, `analyze`, `summarize`) unchanged (factor 1.0, confirmed flat in both genomes) and amplifies non-prose-natural steps (`code` factor 2.0, `test` factor 1.2, reflecting the confirmed ordering that `code` amplified more than `test` did, ~3.4-3.6x vs ~1.9x measured).
+The exact factors (2.0, 1.2) are deliberately rounded and conservative, not a fit to the measured ratios; using the measured values directly would have repeated the curve-fitting mistake flagged earlier, and an earlier draft of this fix using larger factors clipped against the 0.0-1.0 `specificity_risk` ceiling, silently erasing the intended `code` > `test` ordering, a real bug caught and corrected before this was finalized.

+`_resolve_specificity()` was updated to look up step-specific factors instead of one global factor, defaulting any step not explicitly listed to 1.0 (no effect) rather than silently skipping it, and the result is now capped at 1.0 to respect `specificity_risk`'s documented bounds.
+Confirmed `research.rune`, `coder.rune`, and `multitool.rune`'s predictions are all byte-for-byte unchanged (none of their `code`/ `test` steps combine with `structured_output` in a way the old code path didn't already handle, and `multitool.rune`'s `search`/`analyze`/`summarize` steps all resolve to factor 1.0) before considering this fix valid.

+**Recomputed against already-measured data (not a new run, just re-scoring existing results with the new code):** `coder_structured.rune`'s correlation moves from -0.419 to **0.844**; `format_distance_test.rune`'s moves from -0.452 to **0.886**.
+Both improvements are substantial and happened on data the factors weren't fit to directly (the factors are rounded approximations of the measured ratios, not the ratios themselves), which is a meaningfully different and more defensible situation than fix attempt 1, where a single factor was chosen and immediately broke a different step on the same dataset it was tested against.

+**Honest caveats, not yet resolved:** `test`'s amplification is confirmed in only one genome (`coder_structured.rune`), not independently replicated the way `code`'s was;
+`summarize`'s prose-natural classification under `structured_output` is reasoning by analogy, not yet directly isolated and measured on its own.
+This fix should be considered provisionally validated on the data that already exists, not finally proven;
+the next real test is running it forward on a genome it hasn't seen yet (e.g. a fresh run of `multitool.rune` itself, which has `structured_output` plus a position effect this fix doesn't address, to see whether the two known gaps interact or remain cleanly separable).

 ## Stage 2: Spec maturity

 - [ ] Versioned schema (semver on the `.rune` format itself, not just the repo)